This post is based on Josefin Graebe's session from On Deck Chief of Staff

 - Finally, frame the changes being made as an experiment.
 Let them know that if these changes end up being for the worse, you’re amenable to switching things back to the way they were.
 Offering this will provide comfort and promote buy-in for those who are hesitant.
 If a change really does make a positive impact, they’ll likely come around and support it after this has proven to be the case.

-This experimental approach can be applied to most of the changes you implement as Chief of Staff.
+This experimental approach can be applied to most of the changes you implement.
 They tend to be “two-way door decisions” where you can walk back out the same way you walked in if need be, which is consistent with having an MVP mindset.

 Bringing An Operating Model To Life